onaio/gisida/README.md

 **NOTE**: If query param `standalone` with the value of `true` is not added as above, the iframe loaded will contain discover navigation menu which is unnecessary.
 Omitting `?standalone=true` will show the discover menu

 - `splashPage`: Used to display the splash page as an iframe.
-Accepts a single key `link` whose value is the link to the dashboard
+Accepts a single key `link` whose value is the link to the dashboard.
+More information can be found at the [How to set up a splash page as an iframe documentation](https://github.com/onaio/gisida-react-private/blob/master/docs/superset-splash-page.md)

 ```json
  "splashPage": {